northwestwitch/howtos/containers/podman_on_mac.md

 8. Log in the Linux VM with the command `vagrant ssh`.
 After that you'll be logged in the OS shell.

-9. Take a note on the inet ip displayed after running the command `inet a`: this will be the ip that can be accessed in the local network.
+9. Take a note on the inet ip displayed after running the command `ip a`: this will be the ip that can be accessed in the local network.

 10. Install podman on the VM:
 ```